CONTENT and DESCRIPTIONS OF ORE DEPOSITS

 The total estimated resource in 2001 was 170 Mt @ 1.5% Cu, 0.8 g/t Au.
 More recently CVRD has quoted a reserve of 161 Mt @ 1.3% Cu, 0.86 g/t Au.

-The deposit was discovered by Docegeo, exploration arm of CVRD in 1996 and is not in production.
+The deposit was discovered by Docegeo, exploration arm of CVRD (now Vale) in 1996.

 Return to top